WSR-74: History

 The WSR-57 network was very spread out, with 66 radars to cover the entire country.
 There was little to no overlap in case one of these vacuum-tube radars went down for maintenance.
 The WSR-74 was introduced as a "gap filler", as well as an updated radar that, among other things, was transistor-based.
 In the early 1970s, Enterprise Electronics Corporation (EEC), based out of Enterprise, Alabama won the contract to design, manufacture, test, and deliver the entire WSR-74 radar network (both C and S-Band versions).

 WSR-74C radars were generally local-use radars that didn't operate unless severe weather was expected, while WSR-74S radars were generally used to replace WSR-57 radars in the national weather surveillance network.
 When a network radar went down, a nearby local radar might have to supply updates like a network radar.
-NWS Lubbock received the first WSR-74C in August 1973 following widespread attention from the Lubbock F5 tornado of 1970.
+NWS Lubbock received the first WSR-74C in August 1973 following widespread attention from the F5 Lubbock tornado of 1970.

 128 of the WSR-57 and WSR-74 model radars were spread across the country as the National Weather Service's radar network until the 1990s.
 They were gradually replaced by the WSR-88D model (Weather Surveillance Radar - 1988, Doppler), constituting the NEXRAD network.
 The WSR-74 had served the NWS for two decades.

 The last WSR-74C used by the NWS was located in Williston, ND, before being decommissioned at the end of 2012.

 No WSR-74S's are in the NWS inventory today, having been replaced by the WSR-88D, but some of these radars are in commercial use.